JulianCedric/JulianCedric/README.md

 ## Hi there!
-## I'm Julian, a recent graduate of Flatiron School’s Full Stack Software Engineering Program with ten years of consultative sales experience in various tech industries.
-Eager to combine past experience with new technical knowledge & skills to solve business problems as a Solutions Engineer.
+## I'm Julian, a recent graduate of Flatiron School’s Full Stack Software Engineering Program with ten years of consultative sales experience in Silicon Valley and NYC tech environments.
+A life-long learner with a passion for Personal Development and a deep curiosity for understanding customers’ needs that has resulted in setting sales records in unique and creative ways.
+Eager to combine my past sales experience with my new technical expertise to bring strong analytical skills to solving complex business problems and creating innovative solutions that translate into business-level growth.
 ## Technical proficiencies in Ruby, Rails, JavaScript (ES6), React, HTML, CSS, Git, and CRM Technologies (Salesforce).

 --